troldal/Numerixx/docs/docRoots.rst

 .. code-block:: c++

-    using numerix::roots::fsolve;
+    using nxx::roots::fsolve;
-    using numerix::roots::Bisection;
+    using nxx::roots::Bisection;
     auto result = fsolve(Bisection([](double x){return x * x - 5;}), {0.0, 2.5});

 Similarly, the same function can be solved using Newton's method (with the derivative being :math:`f'(x) = 2x`)

 .. code-block:: c++

-    using numerix::roots::fdfsolve;
+    using nxx::roots::fdfsolve;
-    using numerix::roots::Newton;
+    using nxx::roots::Newton;
     auto result = fdfsolve(Newton([](double x){return x * x - 5;}, [](double x){return 2 * x;}), 1.25);

 As can be seen from the previous examples, the root-finding solvers can be invoked in a single line of code, which makes it very easy to use.